 A joint event with Cottbus Film Festival

 Films make history.
 But films also interpret history, and sometimes, they shift the emphasis.
-The “Dramatising History” series at this year’s Close Up WWII explores how history narratives change.
-Political scientist Félix Krawatzek talks to film-makers about how and in which context certain historical events have taken centre stage in recent cinematography while others have drifted to the margins of our collective consciousness.
-The online event is organised in cooperation with the Centre for East European and International Studies (ZOiS).
+The “Dramatising History” series at this year’s Close Up WWII explored how history narratives change.
+Political scientist Félix Krawatzek talked to film-makers about how and in which context certain historical events have taken centre stage in recent cinematography while others have drifted to the margins of our collective consciousness.

 - Gints Grube (Latvia, producer, "The Chronicles of Melanie")

 - Illka Matika (Finland, co-producer, "1944"/"Brothers-Enemeis"),